wp-plugins/media-library-assistant/readme.txt

 <h4>The <code>mla_output</code> parameter</h4>

 The **"mla_output"** parameter determines the type of output the shortcode will return.
 Explanation and examples of each output type are given later in this section.
-You can choose from five values:
+You can choose from six values:

 * `gallery`: The default value; returns the traditional gallery of image thumbnails, captions, etc.
 * `next_link`: returns a link to the next gallery item.
-The optional ",wrap" qualifier determines what happens at the end of the gallery.
+The optional "<strong>,wrap</strong>" qualifier determines what happens at the end of the gallery.
 If you omit the qualifier, an empty string is returned for the "next_link" from the last item in the gallery.
 If you code the ",wrap" qualifier, the "next_link" from the last item will be to the first gallery item.
 * `previous_link`: returns a link to the previous gallery item.
-The optional ",wrap" qualifier determines what happens at the beginning of the gallery.
+The optional "<strong>,wrap</strong>" qualifier determines what happens at the beginning of the gallery.
 If you omit the qualifier, an empty string is returned for the "previous_link" from the first gallery item.
 If you code the ",wrap" qualifier, "previous_link" from the first gallery item will be to the last gallery item.
 * `next_page`: returns a link to the next "page" of gallery items.
-The optional ",wrap" or ",last" qualifiers determine what happens at the end of the gallery.
+The optional "<strong>,wrap</strong>" or "<strong>,last</strong>" qualifiers determine what happens at the end of the gallery.
 If you omit the qualifier, an empty string is returned for the "next_page" if there are no more items in the gallery.
 If you code the ",wrap" qualifier, the "next_page" from the last page of items will be to the first page of gallery items.
 If you code the ",last" qualifier, the "next_page" link will return to/remain on the last page of gallery items.
 * `previous_page`: returns a link to the previous "page" of gallery items.
-The optional ",wrap" or ",first" qualifiers determine what happens at the beginning of the gallery.
+The optional "<strong>,wrap</strong>" or "<strong>,first</strong>" qualifiers determine what happens at the beginning of the gallery.
 If you omit the qualifier, an empty string is returned for the "previous_link" from the first page of gallery items.
 If you code the ",wrap" qualifier, "previous_page" from the first page of gallery items will be to the last page of gallery items.
 If you code the ",first" qualifier, the "previous_link" link will return to/remain on the first page of gallery items.
+* `paginate_links`: returns a link to gallery items at the start and end of the list and to pages around the current "gallery page" ( e.g.: &larr; Prev 1 … 3 4 5 6 7 … 9 Next &rarr; ).
+The optional "<strong>,show_all</strong>" qualifier will show all of the gallery pages instead of a short list around the current page.
+The optional "<strong>,prev_next</strong>" qualifier will include the "&larr; Prev" and "Next &rarr;" portions of the link list.

 <h4>Next and previous gallery items; the `next_link` and `previous_link` output types</h4>